abbassabeti/Pokemon-Sample/README.md

 ![screenshot1](https://github.com/abbassabeti/Pokemon-Sample/blob/master/images/scr01.png " ") ![screenshot2](https://github.com/abbassabeti/Pokemon-Sample/blob/master/images/scr02.png " ") ![screenshot3](https://github.com/abbassabeti/Pokemon-Sample/blob/master/images/scr03.png " ")

+## Depedencies

+This SDK uses:
+        - Moya as its Networking Library ( which is a clean wrapper around Alamofire).
+        - RxSwift/RxCocoa and peripherals for event handling and stream processing.
+        - Kingfisher for caching and loading images asynchronously.
+For integration within your own source code, see Installation instructions below.

 ## Installation

-PokemonSDK is available through [CocoaPods](https://cocoapods.org).
+PokemonSDK is available through [CocoaPods](https://cocoapods.org/pods/PokemonSDK).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'PokemonSDK'
 ```

-And then, run the app.
+Then, run `pod install` command on the root folder of the project.
+And Finally, run the app.

 ## Author